tylerharter/cs301-projects/spring19/p6/README.md

 Answer in the form of a list containing no duplicates.

 TODO: Lets look at what varieties of wine are produced by individual countries by performing a filtering operation.
-Using the API provided, print varieties of wines produced by `Spain`.
+Using the API provided, return varieties of wines produced by `Spain`.
 Ensure that there are no repeated entries in your output.
 You can do this by writing a function to remove duplicates form your output.
 Writing ths function will help you in questions that follow.